14 New Omicron Cases Detected In KP - UrduPoint

 14 New Omicron Cases Detected In KP

+Out of the total 11 Omicron cases, 11 were from Peshawar, one from Federal capital Islamabad and two from other districts of the province.

-According to the report 13 Omicron patients were from Peshawar while one case was from Lakki Marwat.
-Out of the total 14 cases 2 were females and 12 males with age ranging between 14 to 40 years.
+Furthermore, out of the total 14 new Omicron cases 7 were male and five female with age range of 16 to 40 years.